shamanchikq/internchallange_zakhar_ladnytskyy/README.md

    The server will start on `http://localhost:5000`.

 4. **Run the Application**:
-   Visit `http://localhost:5000` in your web browser or use tools like Postman to interact with the API.
+   Use tools like Postman to interact with the API.

 ## API Endpoints